A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

 and at the same time,

-\end{theorem} To prove this, we use the white noise decomposition to write the Gaussian free field $h$ as $h=h_{0,\beta}+h_{\beta,\infty}$, where $\beta>0$ is small, $h_{0,\beta}$ is a random generalized function, and $h_{\beta,\infty}$ is an independent random smooth function (see~\eqref{eqn:wn-decomp} for a precise statement).
-The generalized function $h_{0,\beta}$ has very weak long-range correlations and its law is invariant under rotations and translations of $\mathbb{C}$.
+\end{theorem} To prove this, we use an analogue of the white noise decomposition for the Gaussian free field to decompose $h$ as $h=h_{0,\beta}+h_{\beta,\infty}$, where $\beta>0$ is small, $h_{0,\beta}$ is a random generalized function, and $h_{\beta,\infty}$ is an independent random smooth function (see~\eqref{eqn:wn-decomp} for a precise statement).
+The generalized function $h_{0,\beta}$ has very weak long-range correlations and its law is invariant under rotations and translations of ${\R^d}$.
 The function $h_{\beta,\infty}$ does not enjoy these properties, but it is smooth.
-Once we do this, we discretize the plane and use a first passage percolation argument as in \cite{indepperc} followed by scaling arguments for LQG to show that $\beta^{-(\xi Q-1)} D_{h_{0,\beta}}$ is approximately Euclidean and simultaneously $\beta^{-(\gamma Q -2)}\mu_{h_{0,\beta}}$ is approximately the Lebesgue measure with high probability when $\beta$ is small (Propositions \ref{approxeucdist} and \ref{approxeucmeas}).
+Once we do this, we discretize $\R^d$ and use a first passage percolation argument as in \cite{indepperc} followed by scaling arguments for LQG to show that $\beta^{-(\xi Q-1)} D_{h_{0,\beta}}$ is approximately Euclidean and simultaneously $\beta^{-(\gamma Q -d)}\mu_{h_{0,\beta}}$ is approximately the Lebesgue measure with high probability when $\beta$ is small (Propositions \ref{approxeucdist} and \ref{approxeucmeas}).
 After this, in Lemma \ref{consthinfty} one controls the smooth part corresponding to $h_{\beta,\infty}$ by forcing it to be close to any given function with positive probability.
-Forcing $h_{\beta,\infty}$ to be approximately $\frac{\xi Q-1}{\xi} \log\beta$ and using Weyl scaling, one obtains that with positive probability, that $D_h$ is approximately Euclidean, while $\mu_h([-1,1]^2)$ is bounded by a multiple of $\theta =O(\beta^{d_\gamma -2}).$
+Forcing $h_{\beta,\infty}$ to be approximately $\frac{\xi Q-1}{\xi} \log\beta$ and using Weyl scaling, one obtains that with positive probability, that $D_h$ approximates any conformally flat metric, while $\mu_h([-R,R]^d)$ is bounded by a multiple of $\theta =O(\beta^{\frac{\gamma}{\xi} -d}).$